Gone are the days when an employee worked at one company, slowly moving up the ladder till retirement.

 One of the key factors that impact the performance of millennials in the workplace is how well companies adapt/integrate into new technologies while they cannot do away with legacy applications.
 This excites employees and keeps them on their toes.
 Millennials are tech-savvy and love working with companies that harness the power of tech in their business.
 It is not a glam-factor anymore and is more lifestyle.
 Therefore, it is not the millennials who need to adapt to the companies as much as it is the companies who need to adapt themselves to the way millennials work.

 Companies should try to blend new technology stack into day-to-day assignments, which are most likely to be on applications that are on the legacy technology stack.
 IT solutions that seemed useful and fast just a few years ago now seem obsolete.
 These technologies need more than just a facelift.
 New technology stacks bring value to employees and companies in their efforts of modernization.

 Companies also need to focus on training millennials on new technologies.
 More technology assignments that enable using new technologies into their day-to-day tasks or over and above their regular assignments help them develop their skills.
 Every day new technologies are taking birth.
 Adapting to new technologies not only help employees grow, but it also helps companies to grow and adds value to the client’s business.

 Making a business impact using technology is nothing less than a cherry on the cake.

 Innovative growth plans

-Another important factor that help millennials stay engaged is early rewards and promotions for instant recognition and accelerated growth.
-One of the key reasons for this is that millennial generation grew up in a fast- paced environment which enabled them to learn faster, fail faster, and learn from various methods as against older generation which had very few avenues to learn from.
-Their expectation is also that their work be recognized early and rewarded early.
+Another important factor that helps millennials stay engaged is early rewards and promotions for instant recognition and accelerated growth.
+One of the key reasons for this is that the millennial generation grew up in a fast-paced environment which enabled them to learn faster, fail faster, and learn from various methods against older generation which had very few avenues to learn from.
+Their expectation is also that their work is recognized early and rewarded early.

 These parameters make them performers in the company and not merely employees with a badge.